Emerge/level-subkey/README.md

       * the integer and json object can not be readable.
 + LRU-cache supports
   + cache option(boolean, default: true)
+- remove the sublevels attributes and just cache it into nut. no memory leak any more.

 ## Main Concepts